Humanitec-DemoOrg/github-pipeline-example/README.md

 ## Requeriments:
 - Terraform Cloud Account (free tier is OK), workspace, organization and token
-    - Terraform Cloud is used for the Humanitec Resource Definitons state storage only).
+    - Terraform Cloud is used for the Humanitec Resource Definitons state storage only.
 Configure your workspace `Execution Mode` to `Local`.
+Optionally, you could use another sort of storage, such as an S3 bucket.
+You must configure your IAM role and credentials accordingly.
 - Humanitec Account, organization and token
 - Github Account